DaveGamble/cJSON/docs/UnityConfigurationGuide.md

         #define UNITY_INCLUDE_DOUBLE

-##### `UNITY_FLOAT_VERBOSE`

-##### `UNITY_DOUBLE_VERBOSE`
+##### `UNITY_EXCLUDE_FLOAT_PRINT`

-Unity aims for as small of a footprint as possible and avoids most standard library calls (some embedded platforms don't have a standard library!).
+Unity aims for as small of a footprint as possible and avoids most standard library calls (some embedded platforms don’t have a standard library!).
 Because of this, its routines for printing integer values are minimalist and hand-coded.
-To keep Unity universal, though, we chose to _not_ develop our own floating point print routines.
-Instead, the display of floating point values during a failure are optional.
-By default, Unity will not print the actual results of floating point assertion failure.
-So a failed assertion will produce a message like `"Values Not Within Delta"`.
-If you would like verbose failure messages for floating point assertions, use these options to give more explicit failure messages (e.g. `"Expected 4.56 Was 4.68"`).
-Note that this feature requires the use of `sprintf` so might not be desirable in all cases.
+Therefore, the display of floating point values during a failure are optional.
+By default, Unity will print the actual results of floating point assertion failure (e.g. ”Expected 4.56 Was 4.68”).
+To not include this extra support, you can use this define to instead respond to a failed assertion with a message like ”Values Not Within Delta”.
+If you would like verbose failure messages for floating point assertions, use these options to give more explicit failure messages.

 _Example:_
-        #define UNITY_DOUBLE_VERBOSE
+        #define UNITY_EXCLUDE_FLOAT_PRINT

 ##### `UNITY_FLOAT_TYPE`